jeffgaddis/redox_combo_keymap/README.md

 # Jeff Gaddis's Redox Keymap
 To be inserted in ~/qmk_firmware/keyboards/redox/keymaps/jg-combos

+The full combo list is saved here and you can add more to use like a steno keyboard if you compile for a RP2040 with enough space: https://github.com/jeffgaddis/QMK_Combo_Generator

 ## Keymap Features
 This Redox keymap uses Colemack-DH and emphasizes single key press actions instead of holding down keys.
 A QWERTY layer is also available (good for sharing the keyboard with other people).